 Tony Bennett is an artist who moves the hearts and touches the souls of audiences.
 He’s the singer’s singer and has received high praise from his colleagues through the years, including Frank Sinatra, who stated unequivocally, “Tony Bennett is the best singer in the business.”
-He is an international treasure who was honored by the United Nations with its Citizen of the World award, which aptly describes the scope of his accomplishments.

 The son of a grocer and Italian-born immigrant, Anthony Dominick Benedetto was born on August 3, 1926, in the Astoria section of Queens.
 He attended the High School of Industrial Arts in Manhattan, where he nurtured his two passions – singing and painting.
 His boyhood idols included Bing Crosby and Nat King Cole, both big influences on Bennett’s easy, natural singing style.
 Bennett sang while waiting tables as a teenager, then performed with military bands in the Army during World War II.
 He later had vocal studies at the American Theatre Wing school.
 The first time Bennett sang in a nightclub in 1946, he sat in with trombonist Tyree Glenn at the Shangri-La in Astoria.